wp-plugins/duracelltomi-google-tag-manager/readme.txt

 == Changelog ==

+= 0.3 =
+* Updated: admin page does not show an alert box if Tag Manager ID or dataLayer variable name is incorrect.
+Instead it shows a warning line below the input field.
+* Updated: rewritten the code for WooCommerce dynamic remarketing.
+Added tag for homepage and order completed page.

 = 0.2 =
 * !
 BACKWARD INCOMPATIBLE CHANGE ! - Names of Tag Manager click events has been changed to comply with naming conventions:
 	* ContactFormSubmitted -> gtm4wp.contactForm7Submitted